 Costs incurred to develop software applications used in our on-demand application services consist of (a) certain external direct costs of materials and services incurred in developing or obtaining internal-use computer software and (b) payroll and payroll-related costs for employees who are directly associated with, and who devote time to, the project.
 These costs generally consist of internal labor during configuration, coding and testing activities.
 Research and development costs incurred during the preliminary project stage or costs incurred for data conversion activities, training, maintenance and general and administrative or overhead costs are expensed as incurred.
 Capitalization begins when the preliminary project stage is complete, management with the relevant authority authorizes and commits to the funding of the software project, it is probable the project will be completed, and the software will be used to perform the functions intended and certain functional and quality standards have been met.
 Qualified costs incurred during the operating stage of our software applications relating to upgrades and enhancements are capitalized to the extent it is probable that they will result in added functionality, while costs that cannot be separated between maintenance of, and minor upgrades and enhancements to, internal-use software are expensed as incurred.
 These capitalized costs are amortized on a straight line basis over the expected useful life of the software, which is three years.
-We capitalized \$24,000 in 2012, \$354,000 in 2011 and \$829,000 in 2010.
-Amortization of software development costs was \$542,000 in 2012, \$886,000 in 2011 and \$845,000 in 2010.
+We capitalized \$1.1 million in 2013, \$24,000 in 2012 and \$354,000 in 2011, respectively, of internal-use software development costs.
+Amortization of software development costs was \$312,000 in 2013, \$542,000 in 2012 and \$886,000 in 2011, respectively.